ArpanC6/graphstoch/README.md

 ## Why GraphStoch?

-Real-world graph data - social networks, crypto transaction graphs, brain connectivity networks looks powerful, but is riddled with random noise.
+Real world graph data - social networks, crypto transaction graphs, brain connectivity networks looks powerful, but is riddled with random noise.
 Standard Graph Neural Networks (GNNs) don't explicitly model this noise, so they end up learning it as if it were signal.